Monopoles and Landau-Ginzburg Models I: A General Overview

-We would like to generalize this setup for certain non-compact Lagrangian submanifolds, in particular for the unstable and stable submanifolds $U=U_q$ and $S=S_q$.
-This can not be done in general; some asymptotic control of the behavior of the submanifold $\CL_i$ at infinity is required to make the cohomology group well-defined.
-We do not intend to make these conditions precise; instead, we give a few incomplete axiomatic properties: \begin{enumerate} \item There are two classes of non-compact Lagrangian submanifolds: the unstable type and the stable type.
-Denote them by $\SC_{un}$ and $\SC_{st}$ respectively. \item $U_q\in \SC_{un}$ and $S_q\in \SC_{st}$, where $U_q$ and $S_q$ are Lefschetz thimbles of $q$. \item For any $\CL_U\in \SC_{un}$ and $\CL_S\in \SC_{st}$, $L=\re W$ is bounded above on $\CL_U$ and below on $\CL_S$. $\CL_U$ only intersect $\CL_S$ within a compact region of $M$. \item The Lagrangian Floer cohomology $\HFL^*(\CL_U,\CL_S)$ is well-defined, assuming transversality, by counting Hamiltonian chords and solutions of (\ref{P-holo}). \end{enumerate}
+We would like to generalize this setup for certain \textbf{non-compact} Lagrangian submanifolds, in particular for the unstable and stable thimbles $U=U_q$ and $S=S_q$ at any $q\in \Crit(L)$.
+This can not be done without further assumptions on the submanifolds $\CL_j, j=0,1$ in order to control their geometry at infinity.
+Instead of making them precise, we give an (incomplete) list of axiomatic properties for these submanifolds: \begin{enumerate} \item there are two classes of non-compact Lagrangian submanifolds, $\SC_{un}$ and $\SC_{st}$, which are of the unstable type and the stable type respectively; \item for any $q\in \Crit(L)$, $U_q\in \SC_{un}$ and $S_q\in \SC_{st}$, where $U_q$ and $S_q$ are Lefschetz thimbles at $q$; \item for any $\CL_U\in \SC_{un}$ and $\CL_S\in \SC_{st}$, $L=\re W$ is bounded above on $\CL_U$ and below on $\CL_S$. $\CL_U$ only intersect $\CL_S$ within a compact region of $M$; \item the Lagrangian Floer cohomology $\HFL^*(\CL_U,\CL_S)$ is well-defined, assuming transversality, by counting Hamiltonian chords and solutions of (\ref{P-holo}). \end{enumerate}